 Another feature tying into Miiverse is the Picto Box, the in-game camera.
 Link can now even take photos of himself with a selection of preset facial expressions.
 The capacity of the Picto Box has also been upped to hold 12 pictures at the same time.
 All the images taken with the Picto Box can be shared directly via Miiverse.

 Ever since Ocarina of Time, players had the opportunity to view the world in first-person, but it wasn't until Skyward Sword that Link was allowed to move around freely in first-person and be able to use ranged items.
 This ability has now been added to The Wind Waker HD.
 However, players are still restricted from using melee equipment such as swords while in the first-person view.

-Taking a book from the most recent Zelda title, Skyward Sword, a harder difficulty mode will be available in Wind Waker, titled Hero Mode.
+Taking a page from skyward Sword, a harder difficulty setting called Hero Mode is now included.
 Like in Skyward Sword, enemies will deal twice the amount of damage and Link can no longer obtain hearts from actions such as slashing bushes.
 The only way to regain health is using a fairy or consuming a potion.
-However, unlike in Skyward Sword, this mode is now available right from the time players first boot up the game instead of having to be unlocked by finishing the game once.
+However, unlike in Skyward Sword, this mode is now available from the start instead of having to be unlocked by finishing the game once.
 Hero Mode can be toggled on or off at any time.

 The maximum rupee limit at the start of the game has been increased from 200 to 500 rupees.

 The HD version features more treasure charts to hunt down and an item originally obtained via sidequest is now found through such a treasure chart.